 Many governments criminalize homosexuality and consensual same-sex sexual behavior.
 At the time of this writing, it is illegal in over 70 countries according to the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA).
 This is typically due to religious extremism and scientific ignorance.
 Many religious scriptures and societies are notoriously anti-gay and some of these societies invent invalid and pseudoscientific ideas about the nature, origin and content of homosexuality, as well as supposed “spiritual harms” and fake “cures”.

-Governments who criminalize homosexuality has to have a system for detecting gay men to give the appearance of legitimacy.
+Governments who criminalize homosexuality would need to have a system for detecting gay men to give the appearance of legitimacy.
 Besides the usual techniques (such as surveillance, interrogation, and urging people to report their family, friends and relatives to the police) some of them have invented pseudoscientific methods for “detecting homosexuality” through anal examinations of the gross morphology of the anus or anal tone.
 It is essentially based on the same myth as virginity tests, which is the notion that penetration makes you have a loose vagina or anus.
 This is not true because tightness is largely under the control of the autonomous nervous system and depend on how relaxed and sexually aroused you are.

 Due to the nature of these examinations and the risk to the person being subjected to it, it is typically done by force and without informed consent.
 Needless to say, forced anal examinations are based on pseudoscience and violates many ethical, legal and moral principles.
 This post surveys the arguments and evidence discussed in the paper called Statement on Anal Examinations in Cases of Alleged Homosexuality by the Independent Forensic Expert Group.
 More information about forced anal examinations and the eight countries where it happens can be found in this news item from International Rehabilitation Council for Torture Victims or this Human Rights Watch primer and this Human Rights Watch report.
 Cached version of the paper and the report can be found here and here.